aydos/nodejs_chess/README.md

     }

 CAUTION: Since I modified GarboChess.js (latest "Test Harness" part) I only get the best move as message.
-But original GarboChess.js send more message if you like it analyze the position.
-You may need something like that:
+But original GarboChess.js send more messages if you like it analyze the position.
+Then you may need something like that:

     g_garbo.onmessage = function (e) {
         if (e.data.match("^pv") == "pv") {